 Last but not least, being regularly late hurts the mental discipline.
 If one gets used to being late to the work, the initial five minutes can transform into ten, later 15 or more - because why not?
 It is only a little tardiness, nothing to be ashamed of, right?

 Dealing with a teammate who is always late generates many tensions in the team.
 Depending on the company’s attitude toward the tardiness, it can produce several outcomes.

-- If the company fights with that, the employees can feel oppressed - sometimes arriving late to theoffice is just unavoidable.
-Being equally strict toward people who are late regularly and ones who skip the first several minutes of work due to unpredictable events builds a culture of fear in the company.
+If the company fights with that, the employees can feel oppressed - sometimes arriving late to theoffice is just unavoidable.
+Being equally strict toward people who are late regularly and ones who skip the first several minutes of work after clocking in due to unpredictable events builds a culture of fear in the company.

 In the end, ignoring the problem is not a solution and it can be as hurtful as overreacting.

 No matter the approach, the tardiness undermines the respect of an employee toward the company and management.
 But not only the one who is notoriously late.
 If the manager ignores the matter, he positions him or herself as a person who avoids solving the problem.

 If the company is strict toward tardiness yet the problem still persists, it can be a clear sign, that it is helpless against even the slightest problem.